AnandPTi/PneumoniaClassification/Readme.md

 ## Setup and Data Loading

 The code provided sets up the environment, including importing necessary libraries and connecting to a Google Cloud link to access the dataset.
-It then loads the chest X-ray data for training and testing, ensuring balanced representation between normal and pneumonia cases.
+It then loads the chest X-ray data for training and testing, ensuring a balanced representation between normal and pneumonia cases.

 ## Data Preprocessing